-1. The test frame shall be a minimum of 24 inches (610 mm) square, and a 1/2-inch-thick (12.7 mm), low-density fiberboard substrate complying with ASTM C208 fastened and sealed on the panel edges.
-The fiberboard shall have a minimum air permeance of 1.0 L/s-m2 (0.20 ft3/min-ft2).
+1. The test frame shall be not less than 24 inches (610 mm) square, and a 1/2-inch-thick (12.7 mm), low-density fiberboard substrate complying with ASTM C208 fastened and sealed on the panel edges.
+The fiberboard shall have an air permeance not less than 1.0 L/s-m2 (0.20 ft3/min-ft2).

-2. The spray-applied foam plastic insulation shall be applied at the minimum thickness that recognition is sought.
+2. The spray-applied foam plastic insulation shall be applied at the minimum thickness that recognition is required.

-3. The test pressure difference shall be 75 Pa (1.57 lb/ft2).
+3. The test pressure difference shall be 75 Pa (1.57 lb./ft2).

 4. Air flow shall be determined in both infiltration and exfiltration conditions.